Zlatníky-Hodkovice: Administrative division

+Etymology

+The name Zlatníky is derived from the Czech adjective zlatný, i.e 'golden'.
+The name refers to the gold mining in the area.

+The name Hodkovice is derived from the personal name Hodek, meaning "the village of Hodek's people".

 Geography

 Zlatníky-Hodkovice is located south of Prague, in its immediate vicinity.
-It lies in a flat agricultural landscape of the Prague Plateau.
+It lies in a flat agricultural landscape in the Prague Plateau.

 History

 The first written mention of Zlatníky is from 1300.
 Hodkovice was first mentioned in 1314.
 Both villages were divided into several parts that had different owners.

 In 1961, the formerly independent municipality of Hodkovice was joined to Zlatníky as its municipal part.
 Since 1999, the municipality has its current name.

 Transport

-The D0 motorway (part of the European route E50) passes through the northern part of the municipality.
+The D0 motorway (part of the European route E50) runs through the northern part of the municipality.

 Sights

 The main landmark of the municipality is the Church of Saints Peter and Paul in Zlatníky.
 The original church was first documented in 1377.
 The current Neo-Romanesque building replaced the old church in 1857.